EMBODY SOMATICS

 This is for you if:

-You’re an SEP, somatic psychotherapist, or therapist who incorporates somatic practices (or you’re a student practitioner)
+• You’re an SEP, somatic psychotherapist, somatic educator or other therapist or coach who incorporates somatic practices – and you’re actively working with clients (or in training to do so)

 This is NOT for you if: